Deepthi13Ballu/Deepthi13Ballu/README.md

 - 👋 Hi, I’m @Deepthi13Ballu
 - 🌱 My Skills are Python,C,HTML5,CSS,Bootstrap,JS
-- 💞️ I’m looking to collaborate on ...
+- 💞️ Looking for a job
 - 📫 How to reach me chaithanya.ballu@gmail.com

 <!---